gabdube/native-windows-gui/readme.md

 The development of this library is considered "done".
 By that, I mean that there won't by any change to the API.
 Issues can be raised if a bug is found or if some area in the documentation are unclear.
-If I overlooked a very important feature, it might also be added.
+If I overlooked a very important feature, it will most likely be added.

 # License